Apply for the Mentoring at Critical Transitions Wakeham Fellowship

 - Significance & Objectives

-- - Does the proposed project address an important issue in graduate education and mentoring relationships?
+- - Does the proposed project define and address an important issue in graduate education and mentoring relationships?

 - Does the proposed project clearly state its goals and objectives?

-- Is there evidence in the proposal that the project will significantly advance the stated goals and have a positive effect on enhancing mentoring relationships?
+- Is evidence provided that the project will advance the stated goals and have a positive effect on enhancing mentoring relationships?

 - Mentor & Mentees